bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/miniscript.md

 Wrappers are transformation from one type to other type.
 So we go from, as a simplest example, if we have something which pushes a non-zero element onto the stack, which is we call 'type B' on miniscript, and we add a verify wrapper.
 So if we just put up verify after it, then we'll just put nothing on stack.
-So it's a transformation from miniscript 'type B', which puts something on stack, to a verify wrapper, which just checks, like it just, if there is in, it aborts if the top is not zero and it will not push anything on stack.
+So it's a transformation from miniscript 'type B', which puts something on stack, to a verify wrapper, which just checks, like it just, if there is in, it aborts.
+If the top is not zero and it will not push anything on stack.
 So we have all these different miniscript types which hold these different invariants across.
 So this is bit into a technical design, but these are like the miniscript wrappers.
 So why I was getting into those is these wrappers are required to make the miniscript composition work.
 Like you cannot just write 'and PK' 'and PKB'.
-You would have to write something like 'and PK 'and W' of some, it's like a, you would, if you read the manuscript documentation, you would understand like what all these wrappers do, but it essentially help in composing these manuscript fragments.
+You would have to write something like 'and PK 'and W' of some, it's like, if you read the manuscript documentation, you would understand like what all these wrappers do, but it essentially help in composing these manuscript fragments.

 Murch: 00:27:58